Take A Thrilling Road Trip To The 9 Most Abandoned Places In Ohio

 (Please note: Trespassing may be prohibited in some of these areas, so proceed at your own risk.
 Remember to observe from afar and always use caution to ensure you don’t stroll onto private property.)

-Grab a friend or two, start at the abandoned destination nearest you and work your way to the others.
-Check out the Google Map of the trip (complete with exact locations and addresses of the destinations) in a separate tab or window.
+Grab a friend or two, pack up the car with all the road trip essentials, start at the abandoned destination nearest you, and work your way to the others.
+Tap or click on the Google Map above (complete with exact locations and addresses of the destinations) to follow along with the itinerary.

 In terms of abandoned places in Ohio, the Detroit-Superior Bridge, (also known as the Veterans Memorial Bridge), is definitely creepy.
 It's a 3,112 ft. long arch bridge over the Cuyahoga River, linking Detroit Avenue and Superior Avenue.
 When cars pass over this bridge, they’re also passing over a lower streetcar level that hasn’t been in operation since 1954.
 Today, the streetcar level remains vacant and closed off.
 However, a few times a year the Cuyahoga County Engineer’s Office opens the system to the public—allowing urban explorers to venture through the lonely (and slightly eerie) tunnels.